Venkat-Sudharsanam/iso2image/README.md

 Ubuntu machine with docker to be installed in it.
 If docker is not installed kinly follow this [Tutorial](https://docs.docker.com/engine/installation/linux/ubuntu/)

-To test docker is installed follow the below step:
+To test docker is installed on your machine, follow the below step:

 ```
 docker version